-Every family wishes for a healthy and smooth pregnancy journey.
+Every woman wishes for a healthy and smooth pregnancy journey.
 However, just like other important milestones in life, difficulties could occur.
-They could be common or rare difficulties.
-For more common ones, here are some tips and tricks to keep them under control so you can enjoy this precious phase of your motherhood journey.
+For the more common issues, here are some tips and tricks to help keep them under control so you can enjoy this precious phase of your motherhood journey.

 But don’t worry, here are several things you can do to help prevent backaches, and cope with them if they do occur.